-Botswana is without doubt one of Southern Africa's most rewarding safari destinations.
-If you're planning your trip around the country's plentiful wildlife, the best time to travel is during the dry season.
-At this time, the grass is lower and the trees have less foliage, making it easier to spot camouflaged animals in the undergrowth.
+Botswana is, without doubt, one of Southern Africa's most rewarding safari destinations.
+If you're planning your trip around the country's plentiful wildlife, the best time to visit Botswana is during the dry season, which usually runs from May through October.
+At this time, the grass is lower, and the trees have less foliage, making it easier to spot hidden animals in the undergrowth.
 A shortage of water causes wildlife to congregate around permanent water holes, or to make a daily pilgrimage to the river.

 Botswana goes on sale during the green season and for many people, this makes it the optimum time to travel.
 Although some camps shut down for the rainy months, many stay open, using discounted rates to attract out-of-season visitors.
 Flooded roads aren't as much of a problem as they can be in other African countries, because several of Botswana's key destinations are only accessible by plane.
 Rain isn't constant at this time.
 Instead, days are often sunny with brief downpours each afternoon.